The Rack and Pinion System

 Not only do the carriages boast higher levels of passenger safety, space and comfort, but the manufacturing process is a world first in the rail industry.
 Although the material chosen for the carriage body had been used in the production of road freight vehicles in the recent past, it has never been used in the production of rail vehicles.

 Combining strength and thermal insulation characteristics with extremely low weight made the choice of this material particularly appropriate for our carriage project.
 The new carriages also have a stunning new livery which will be reflected on the diesel locomotives that will power them up the mountain.
-Also this choice has allowed the Railway to increase the capacity of each carriage from the current 56 to the new capacity of 74.
+Also this choice has allowed the Railway to increase the capacity of each carriage from the current 56 to the new capacity of 74 without change in seating space from previous carriages.
 In addition to this higher carrying capacity all four carriages will now have wheelchair access therefore allowing more users the opportunity to travel every day.